zArchitectBill/STSA-Workshop-2-WCS/README.md

 ![Architecture Overview](/images/wk2-wcs-workspaces-dialog-node-temperature-json-pulldown.png)

 23. We are going to add a single line of code to the JSON.
 The purpose of this code, is to send a signal to the NodeRed application that some special processing needs to occur.
-So for Watson to respond to the **degree:Celsius** entity,request we need to have a new attribute on the JSON object.
+So for Watson to respond to the **degree:Celsius** entity request, we need to have a new attribute on the JSON object.
 Type **"action": "CurrentTempCelsius"** make sure you put the **"comma"** right after the curly bracket, but before the new code you just added.

 ![Architecture Overview](/images/wk2-wcs-workspaces-dialog-node-temperature-json-celsius.png)